 The Editors Company

 The Editors Company is a one-stop home styling service that offers a hassle-free experience to bring your dream home to life.
-For a flat fee of HKD 3,500 per room, you'll have a dedicated home stylist working with you every step of the way to guide you toward your dream home.
-You'll get recommendations from a curated selection of over 100 furniture and decor brands in Hong Kong, saving you the hassle of all the trips to furniture shops.
+For a flat fee of HKD 5,600 per room, you'll have a dedicated home stylist working with you every step of the way to guide you toward your dream home.
+You'll get recommendations from a curated selection of over 100 furniture Hong Kong and decor brands, saving you the hassle of all the trips to furniture shops.
 Plus, there are no hidden fees, giving you peace of mind throughout the process.

 Home Organizers